Imashi79/SSIS-Datawarehouse-project/README.md

 # 🛍️ Global Fashion Retail Sales Data Warehouse Project

-This project is developed as part of the **Data Warehousing and Business Intelligence** course.
-It involves designing and building a data warehouse system for a global fashion retail company using **SQL Server** and **SSIS**.
+This project is developed as part of the Data Warehousing and Business Intelligence course.
+It involves designing and building a data warehouse system using SQL Server and SSIS for a global fashion retail company.

 ## 📌 Project Objective